wp-plugins/pastebin-embed/readme.txt

 Tags: pastebin, embed, snippets, paste, bin, code Requires at least: 3.5
 Tested up to: 4.1.1
-Stable tag: 1.0
+Stable tag: 1.1

 Embed pastes from pastebin.com

 == Description ==

-[Pastebin.com](http://www.pastebin.com) allows you to store pieces of sources code, configuration information or any other text.
+[Pastebin.com](http://www.pastebin.com) is a an online web service where you can store text for a certain period of time.
+The website is mainly used by programmers to store pieces of sources code or configuration information, but anyone is more than welcome to paste any type of text.
+The idea behind the site is to make it more convenient for people to share large amounts of text online.

-Using this plugin you can embed content from pastebin to your WordPress post/page using nothing but a URL.
-Just copy the paste URL from [pastebin.com](http://www.pastebin.com) and paste it to your post.
+Using "Pastebin Embed" WordPress plugin you can embed pastes from pastebin to your WordPress site using nothing but a URL.
+Just copy the URL from [pastebin.com](http://www.pastebin.com) and paste it to your post.

 == Installation ==